mongodb/specifications/source/index-management.rst

   - Fixed "provides" typo.
 19 MAY 2016:
   - Added ``collation`` attribute to ``IndexOptions`` in order to support setting a collation on an index.
+8 AUG 2016:
+  - Fixed ``collation`` language to not mention a collection default.